 I have to tell you about these little books!
 When I was on vacation in Austin, TX, I stopped at the cutest cooking shop – Métier Cook’s Supply – and fell in love with these shortstack recipe books.
 Each one is dedicated to it’s own vegetable, fruit or food item.
 They’re adorable and I can’t wait to dig into the rhubarb one soon!

 *Post may contain affiliate links.
 While there is no extra cost to you, these links support Oat&Sesame.
-Thanks for support my blog!
+Thanks for supporting my blog!